Diffuse Domain Methods with Dirichlet Boundary Conditions: Advection-Diffusion Problems

 Therefore, a \DD{} approximation to \cref{eq:advNitsche} is given by

 This is identical to \cref{eq:advLi} but with an additional stabilizing term enforcing the boundary conditions on the inflow boundary.
-From \cref{lem:phi_prop}, we know that the sign of $\nabla \phi$ when going from extended domain into the physical domain is positive, and from interior to exterior is negative.
-Therefore, we can see this is a similar method to the upwind discontinuous Galerkin method \cite{Brezzi2004}, and replacing $u$ with $g$ on the inflow boundary.
+From \cref{lem:phi_prop}, we know that the sign of $\nabla \phi$ when going from the extended domain into the physical domain is positive, and from the interior to the exterior is negative.
+Therefore, we can see that this is a similar method to the upwind discontinuous Galerkin method \citep{Brezzi2004}, replacing $u$ with $g$ on the inflow boundary.

-We thus arrive at the following approximations of the advection-diffusion problem when using DDM1 for the diffusion term: \begin{meth}[DDM1 with stabilized advection] Find $u \in U$ such that
+We thus arrive at the following approximations of the advection-diffusion problem when using \DDMO{} for the diffusion term: \begin{meth}[\DDMO{} with stabilised advection] Find $u \in U$ such that

 For all $v \in V$, where $V = H^1_0(\extdomain)$ and $U = V + g$. \end{meth}